Jan Tore Sanner: Minister of Finance

 In June, he announced that the crises support used during the COVID-19 pandemic, would be abolished by autumn.
 He expressed that "we have finished the stress test", further adding that "it's also important to get the petroleum money usage down".

 At the end of August, Sanner, alongside minister of petroleum and energy Tina Bru, announced at a press conference a proposal to reorganise the petroleum tax.
-The proposal received mixed reception from the opposition, with the Socialist Left and Red Party praising the proposal, while the Progress Party, Centre Party, and Green Party criticised it, with the Greens notably calling it “a desperate attempt” right before the election.
+The proposal received mixed reception from the opposition, with the Socialist Left and Red Party praising the proposal, while the Progress Party, Centre Party, and Green Party criticised it, with the Greens notably calling it "a desperate attempt" right before the election.
 The Centre Party called it a stunt.

-A few days before the 2021 election, VG revealed that Sanner asked the civil service to withhold documents about the Petroleum Fund's future due to the election campaign.
+A few days before the 2021 election, Verdens Gang revealed that Sanner asked the civil service to withhold documents about the Petroleum Fund's future due to the election campaign.
 Sanner denied that the documents had been withheld, and stated that they were going to be sent in by the designated deadline time for them to be handed in, which he also said they were.
 The opposition parties criticized Sanner for withholding the documents, with Labour deputy leader Hadia Tajik notably citing that "The government's decisions must withstand the light of day in all phases of an election campaign, and if they do not, one may ask how good the decision was in the first place".

 Ahead of the state budget of 2022 being presented to the Storting in October, Sanner warned that there would be less money usage.
 He notably stated that the goal for the petroleum budget was to be under 3%.
 He also said that the expenses would go up due to there being less active ageing workers compared with the number of workers retiring.

+County Governor

+On 21 June 2024, Sanner was nominated to become the next county governor of Østfold, Buskerud, Oslo and Akershus, succeeding Valgerd Svarstad Haugland.